stevehead/ksp-SimpleOrbitCalculator/README.md

 This plugin is released under the GNU General Public License: http://www.gnu.org/licenses/.

 ### Changelog
+6/23/2015 - **v1.4.0** *Ecstatic Enchilada* - Celestial body info mode added!
+Orbit calculation now will display minimum ideal delta-V to launch to or land from calculated orbit, not including atmospheric drag.
+Parent body SOI moved to celestial body info mode.
+New warnings for orbits calculated to be outside of SOI or that intersect the planet.
+Users with Blizzy's Toolbar can now use the stock toolbar instead (requires restart).

 5/9/2015 - **v1.3.1** - Previous version included the wrong DLL, this has been fixed.

 5/9/2015 - **v1.3.0** *Dangerous Doughnut* - While in flight scenes, can use your target's orbit as input.
 Blizzy's Toolbar support.
 Calculations, inputs and window location now persist between window closings and scene changes.
 Recursive search to order celestial bodies (this allows moons of moons and deeper... moon-ception, thanks OPM).